 They save 3+ hours per employee of administrative work and development.
 Considering that we onboard 300+ employees a year with our seasonal work, our HR team is saving an estimated 900+ hours a year by automating administrative onboarding tasks.”

-“It all comes down to Wrike helping us automate as much as possible through their flexibility and Wrike Integrate.
+“It all comes down to Wrike helping us automate as much as possible through their flexibility and integrations.
 We’re always exploring more integrations, for example, we just did an integration with SMS and Google Chat.
 Streamlining our tools opens new doors for automation which is critical to our continued growth in a hyper competitive environment.”

 Conclusion